funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

 Time complexity of the `topological_sort_matrix` is `O(n^3)`.<br/><br/>
 The cycle detection technique used here can also be used to detect cycles in general as described above.<br/><br/>
 The above algorithm is a variant of the `Floyd-Warshall` all pairs shortest path algorithm.<br/><br/>
 As seen above, for most problems matrix operations to solve graph problems has higher time complexity as compared to graph algorithms like BFS or DFS and recursion based approaches.
-But matrix operations can be parallelized using either SIMD on CPU or CUDA on GPU.
-Even without SIMD or CUDA one can also use multi-threading in C++ using either TBB or OpenMP libraries.
-Moreover a lot of matrix algebra operations are optimized in the BLAS library available for C (cblas) and CUDA (cuBLAS) both.<br/><br/>
+But the advantage of matrix operations is that they can be parallelized using either SIMD or CUDA.<br/><br/>